The equivalence of lattice and Heegaard Floer homology: The bordered perspective on the link surgery formula

-In the above, the maps $\Phi_{w_i}$ denote the analogs of the basepoint actions for the hypercubes $\cC^1(L_i)$.
-These hypercube basepoint actions are defined similarly to basepoint actions on the ordinary link Floer complexes.
-Note however that they are morphisms of hypercubes, so will generally have summands of length greater than zero (in particular, $\Phi_{w_i}$ is not the same as the internal basepoint action on $\cCFL(L_i)$).
+In the above theorem, the maps $\Phi_{w_i}$ denote the analogs of the basepoint actions for the hypercubes $\cC^{(*,1)}(L_i)$.
+These maps are defined similarly to basepoint actions on the ordinary link Floer complexes, except are defined in the setting of hypercubes.
+Note that they are morphisms of hypercubes, so will generally have non-trivial components of length greater than zero (in particular, $\Phi_{w_i}$ is not the same as the internal basepoint action on $\cCFL(L_i)$).
 The map $\cA_{[K_1]}$ is the hypercube homology action of the curve $K_1\subset \Sigma_1$.
 See \cite{ZemBordered}*{Sections~13.2 and 13.3} for more detail on these constructions.

-The map $\cA_{[K_1]}$ appearing in Equation~\eqref{eq:alternate-pairing-theorem} has another description which is more immediately related to the expression in Equation~\eqref{eq:delta-5-1-merge}.
+The map $\cA_{[K_1]}$ appearing in Equation~\eqref{eq:alternate-pairing-theorem} has another description, which is helpful from an algebraic perspective.
 According to \cite{ZemBordered}*{Lemma~13.28}, there is a chain homotopy